 - Inflammation and infection of the spleen and liver.
 Brucellosis can also affect the spleen and liver, causing them to enlarge beyond their usual size.

 - Central nervous system infections.
 These include potentially life-threatening illnesses such as inflammation of the membranes surrounding the brain and spinal cord (meningitis) or inflammation of the brain itself (encephalitis).

 To reduce the risk of getting brucellosis, take these precautions:

 - Avoid unpasteurized dairy foods.
 In recent years in the United States, few cases of brucellosis have been linked to raw dairy products from domestic herds.
-Still, it's probably best to avoid unpasteurized milk, cheese and ice cream, no matter what their origin.
+Still, it's best to avoid unpasteurized milk, cheese and ice cream, no matter what their origin.
 If you're traveling to other countries, avoid all raw dairy foods.

 - Wear gloves.
 If you're a veterinarian, farmer, hunter or slaughterhouse worker, wear rubber gloves when handling sick or dead animals or animal tissue or when assisting an animal giving birth.

 - Take safety precautions in high-risk workplaces.
 If you work in a laboratory, handle all specimens under appropriate biosafety conditions.
 Slaughterhouses should also follow protective measures, such as separating the killing floor from other processing areas and use of protective clothing.